Reporting on Organizational Unit (OU) information via Azure AD PowerShell

 As usual, feel free to modify the script as you see fit, or leave comments and feedback on any issues you find with it.

 What if you are not satisfied with simply seeing this information in Office 365, but want to use it for delegating permissions, configuring settings based on OU membership and so on.
 How nice would it be to have all the users from your “Sales” OU on-premises automatically set up with a policy assigning them the Dynamics SKU, adding them to all the relevant groups, teams and sites, configuring different user or mailbox attributes and so on.
 Intrigued?
-Autopilot makes that, and lots more possible.
+Our Office 365 management tool makes that, and lots more possible.